In 2021, over 24 days, 610 contributors submitted 5,021 contributions to 2,099 different open source projects.

 You’ve been benefiting from the use of open source projects all year.
-Now is the time to say thanks to the maintainers of those projects, and a little birdy tells me that they love receiving pull requests!
+Now is the time to say thanks to the maintainers of those projects, and a little birdy tells me that they love receiving contributions!

-There are lots of ways to get involved in an open source project: improving docs, designs or existing code, supporting other users, fixing, replicating or triaging issues and bugs, improving code quality and test coverage, or adding missing features.
+There are lots of ways to get involved in an open source project: improving docs, designs or existing code, supporting other users, fixing, replicating or triaging issues and bugs, or adding missing features.

 Contributing to open source projects is also a great way to build your profile in the community and improve your CV.